aadishv/aadishv.dev/src/content/posts/llm-1.md

 > I keep on telling you, every time I try to touch the UI I get burnt so hard I want to quit doing frontend altogether

-This is the story of a recent project that I contributed to, [Dotlist](https://github.com/edwrdq/dotlib).
+This is the story of a recent project that I contributed to, [Dotlist](https://github.com/edwrdq/dotlib)[^loc].
 Dotlist is still undergoing development and I have faith that we'll figure out how to fix these mistakes.
-This isn't meant to roast or dunk on our choices -- instead, it's a cautionary tale for how to avoid them in the future.
+This isn't meant to roast or dunk on our choices -- instead, it's a cautionary tale for how to avoid them in the future[^dotlite].

-<aside>I now have made and use <a href="https://dotlist-lite.vercel.app/">Dotlist Lite</a> for managing all of my todos and haven't ran into a single issue yet.
-Features like live sync and the (in my opinion :D) beautiful themes make me truly enjoy the experience, even if it doesn't have some of the sparkly features of the regular Dotlist.</aside>

 Eventually, you have to start fresh with a new codebase.
 This is what I did with [Dotlist Lite](https://github.com/aadishv/dotlist-lite).
 It's not meant to compete with Dotlist, and I'll probably only touch it sporadically from now on.
 I made it because I needed a good todo list app _now_, not when we figured out how to fix the UI of Dotlist.
 I specifically designed Lite to be much leaner while still supporting all of the important features, as well as much more polished microinteractions/UX.
 How I got this to happen while still using Claude for the most part is quite interesting: